tstilwel/hpc-shell/_episodes/01-connecting.md

 to be installed.
 There are a variety of programs that can be used for this, two common ones we describe here, as follows:

-#### MobaXterm

-MobaXterm is a terminal window emulator for Windows and the home edition can be downloaded for free from [mobatek.net](https://mobaxterm.mobatek.net/download-home-edition.html).
-If you follow the link you will note that there are two editions of the home version available: Portable and Installer.
-The portable edition puts all MobaXterm content in a folder on the desktop (or anywhere else you would like it) so that it is easy add plug-ins or remove the software.
-The installer edition adds MobaXterm to your Windows installation as any other program you might install.
-If you are not sure that you will continue to use MobaXterm in the future you are likely best to choose the portable edition.

-Download the version that you would like to use and install it as you would any other software on your Windows installation.
-Once the software is installed you can run it by either opening the folder installed with the portable edition and double-clicking on the file named *MobaXterm_Personal_10.2* or, if the installer edition was used, finding the executable through either the start menu or the Windows search option.

-Once the MobaXterm window is open you should see a large button in the middle of that window with the text "Start Local Terminal".
-Click this button and you will have a terminal window at your disposal.

 #### PuTTY

 It is strictly speaking not necessary to have a terminal running on your local computer in order to